About us

 Our History

-Life Molecular Imaging (LMI) was founded in 2012 with the acquisition of the molecular imaging research and development portfolio of Bayer Pharma AG by Piramal and is now part of Life Healthcare’s Alliance Medical.
+Life Molecular Imaging (LMI) was founded in 2012 with the acquisition of the molecular imaging research and development portfolio of Bayer Pharma AG by Piramal and is now part of the Life Healthcare Group.

-LMI offers an integrated business including research and development laboratories.
-We have partnered with radiopharmacies, imaging centres and universities around the world to provide global access to our products.
-LMI develops and commercialises radiopharmaceuticals used in molecular imaging and has a promising pipeline of products in development in neurogenerative and cardiovascular diseases.
+LMI is an international pharma company dedicated to developing and offering novel cutting-edge PET radiopharmaceuticals for imaging of neurodegenerative and cardiovascular diseases.
+The organization strives to be a leader in the molecular imaging field.
 Our flagship product Neuraceq® is used to detect the accumulation of amyloid proteins in the brain, which is considered a major cause of Alzheimer’s disease.
 Neuraceq® is nowadays approved and produced in many countries around the globe.

 Key Milestones